Seiberg Duality conjecture for star-shaped quivers and finiteness of Gromov-Witten thoery for D-type quivers: Proofs for the Theorem and Theorem

 One can check that $\abs{\mathfrak F_i}$ are equal for all $i$.
-Hence, we get that the equivariant cohomology groups of each $\mc X_i$ when there is no potential or $\mc Z_i$ when there is a potential function are isomorphic. \begin{rem} In the Figure \ref{fig:star1}, we impose the condition that $N_4=N_1+N_2$.
-Otherwise, the integer vectors assigned to the quiver in Figure \ref{fig:D4-6mutations} $(c)$ would be $(N_3-N_1,N_3-N_2,N_3+N_4-N_1-N_2,N_4)$.
-In this situation, the number of torus fixed points in $\mc X_6$ is different from that of $\mc X_0$.
-Then, we cannot identify the equivariant cohomology groups of $\mc X_6$ with the original one $\mc X_0$, and our method fails in this situation. \end{rem}
+Hence, we know that the equivariant cohomology groups of all $\mc X_i$ (when there is no potential) or $\mc Z_i$ (when there is a potential function) are isomorphic.